 William John Eustace was born on 7 January 1882 in Redfern, NSW, son of William John Eustace and Agnes Jane Gilchrist.
 He married Ada Elizabeth Payne (1883-1946) on 26 August 1903 in Woolloomooloo, NSW, there were five children; 1 son and 4 daughters.
 William John Eustace died on 14 March 1953 in the Parramatta Mental Hospital, NSW, aged 71 years and he was buried with his wife in the Church of England Section of Botany Cemetery.
 He lived at 29 Walker Street, Waterloo.

 Occupation & interests

-Eustace was expelled from the Australian Labor Party in 1921 for opposing the selected candidates for the mayoralty.
+Eustace was a plumber.
+He was expelled from the Australian Labor Party in 1921 for opposing the selected candidates for the mayoralty.